brycehenson/bootstrap_error/README.md

 **[TO BE CHECKED]** The method also assumes that the data has no correlations/ that the data set are independent samples.
 What would correlations do here???

-The procedure is reasonably simple given some analysis operation A(x) where x is the input
+The procedure is reasonably simple given some analysis operation A(x) (that produces a scalar) and a dataset D
 1. select a random sample of the data S of length n_samp (with replacements) out of all data collected (D, with length n_tot)
 2. compute the analysis operation A(S)
-3. repeat steps 1 to three many times saving the result of each analysis operation (on the subset)
+3. repeat steps 1 to 2 many times saving the result of each analysis operation (on the subset)
 4. calulate the standard deviation across these results and multiply by sqrt(n_samp)/sqrt(n_tot) to estimate the standard error in A(D).